evanx/cryptoserver/README.md

 As of 1 March, the key generation, encryption, storage, and it's decryption and loading has been implemented and is working, but encrypting and decrypting data is not yet implemented.

 It provides a secure "vault" server with client-authenticated HTTPS access.
-It uses Redis to store encrypted data and its encryption keys.
+It uses Redis to store encryption keys and data.
 Encryption keys are protected by split-knowledge secrets, hashed with PBKDF2, and encrypted using AES.

 See this app's entry point: <a href="https://github.com/evanx/cryptoserver/blob/master/lib/app_cryptoserver.js">lib/app_cryptoserver.js</a>.